yashgupta-7/Lexiko-Scrabble/README.md

 ### Points of Interest
 1.To go around the problem of inefficiency :
    *	We took a dictionary sorted by the usage-frequency of a word.
    * We created a different dictionary using first 15000 words from this dictionary.
 We          appended all possible 2 letter words to this dictionary.
 These are very high probable words which tend to save us from arriving at a deadlock due to a shorter dictionary.(2 letter words can be played almost anywhere.)
-* Now we use this dictionary for enumeration of all possible moves and the original dictionary only for validating the board. d)This brought the runtime down to 15-20 seconds.
+   * Now we use this dictionary for enumeration of all possible moves and the original dictionary only for validating the board.
+   * This brought the runtime down to 15-20 seconds.
 2. Pass by reference in Racket - We maintain a bag of tiles for undrawn tiles.
 To update it every time a function is called, box structures are used. (which are references rather than values).
 3. Heuristics: An intelligent AI player must efficiently apply different strategies and heuristics at each turn depending upon the current board state.
 Due to a short dictionary, we can now conveniently search for the best word among the reduced sample space.
 Also use of 2 letter words is quite strategic as they generate very few hotspots for the next move.
 4. Use of States: State of the program is given by player-tray, computer-tray and Board comprising of locked and unlocked tiles.